Committees & Jobsfor Volunteers in Boulder Meeting

 The Building and Grounds Committee helps the Meeting make decisions regarding the building, furnishings, and grounds.
 It is responsible for the repair and maintenance of the Meetinghouse and grounds, and it arranges workdays for upkeep and improvement.
 (Committee members nominated for 3-year terms.)
+(Full description)

 The Fellowship Committee plans and coordinates all social and fellowship events of the Meeting, such as fellowship after meeting and potlucks for special occasions.
 (Full description)